kritisen/kritisen.github.io/_posts/2020-08-06-map-of-indian-cricketers.md

 title: Do small Indian towns produce more cricketers than the cities?
 ---

+## NOTE: This article is currently a work in progress.
+This note will be removed once the post is finalized.

 Let's start with something very close to our hearts - Cricket.

 Do smaller Indian towns produce more cricketers than larger Indian cities?
 Where will the next batch of Indian Cricketers come from?